-The flatbed trailer is a type of open deck equipment with no sides and no roof, mainly used for transporting industrial commodities.
-The flatbed trailer is very versatile, making them a common asset for carriers.
-It is a basic form trailer, with no sides or roof, providing quick and easy loading and unloading.
-These trailers are most commonly used for moving industrial commodities (e.g. steel coils, plates, etc.).
+The flatbed trailer is a piece of open deck equipment with no sides and no roof, mainly used for transporting industrial commodities.
+The flatbed trailer is versatile, making them a common asset for carriers.
+It is a basic form trailer with no sides or roof, providing quick and easy loading and unloading.
+These trailers often move industrial commodities (e.g., steel coils, plates, aircraft parts, and other varying steel equipment).
 In practice, ‘flatbed’ is often used as a general term for a few different types of open deck equipment, including:

-A legal flatbed trailer’s load cannot exceed 8’6” high, 8’6” wide, 48’ long with an average weight around 45,000 pounds but exceeding 80,000 pounds.
-With traditional flatbed trailers, the driver’s view is not obstructed.
+A legal flatbed trailer’s load cannot exceed 8’6” high, 8’6” wide, and 48’ long, with an average weight of around 45,000 pounds but exceeding 80,000 pounds.
+With traditional flatbed trailers, the driver’s view doesn’t become obstructed.

-Over-dimensional flatbed trailers can handle freight as long as 160’ long, 18’ high, 18’ wide, and about 200,000 pounds.
+Over-dimensional flatbed trailers can handle freight up to 160’ long, 18’ high, 18’ wide, and about 200,000 pounds.
 Over-dimensional flatbeds have between 18 and 40 wheels.
-More often than not, over-dimensional freight obstructs a driver’s view in several ways.
-In this scenario, certified pilots would be needed to cover the front and rear of the trailer.
-They will stay in constant communication with the driver to ensure the shipment goes smoothly.
+Often, over-dimensional freight obstructs a driver’s view in several ways.
+This scenario would need certified pilots to cover the front and rear of the trailer.
+They will constantly communicate with the driver to ensure the shipment goes smoothly.

 Information shippers must know before obtaining over-dimensional trailer capacity:

-If the dimensions are off, it could cost the shipper thousands of dollars in transportation fees, especially if the shipment is passing across several state lines.
-Listing the wrong dimensions or weight could even lead to the use of improper equipment, which can be dangerous and/or lead to even bigger fines.
+If the dimensions are incorrect, it could cost the shipper thousands of dollars in transportation fees, especially if the shipment passes across several state lines.
+Listing the wrong measurements or weight could lead to improper equipment, potentially dangerous situations, or significant fines.

-Rules change for over-dimensional freight as the freight gets bigger or the carrier crosses state lines.
-The more specific information the shipper can offer to the carrier, the better.
-Over dimensional flatbed, permits are typically inexpensive, but you need to ensure you have the correct ones.
+Rules change for over-dimensional freight as the freight gets more extensive or the carrier crosses state lines.
+The more specific information the shipper can offer the carrier, the better.
+Over-dimensional flatbed permits are typically inexpensive, but you need to ensure you have the correct ones.